Homeownership rates are bound to follow diverse economic scales based on different country laws.

 In addition, the procedure to take out a mortgage or home loan is not the same for all areas; the rates for each region are also different.

-For instance, mortgage rates in Singapore are quite affordable than the rates in the USA.
+For instance, mortgage rates in other parts of the world can be quite affordable than the rates in the USA.

 Top 5 Countries with Different Homeownership Rates Than the USA